To be eligible for admission to the department, a student must have a BS in engineering, physics or a comparable science program.

 The Joint Program in Design focuses on synthesis of technology with human needs and values to create innovative product experiences.
 This program is a joint offering of the Mechanical Engineering Department and the Art Department.
 To be eligible, applicants must have at least one year of work experience after conferral of their undergraduate degree.
 Applicants to the Stanford Design Program program must electronically submit a Portfolio/Case Book.
 Contact Product Design Program Administrator Renée Chao for more information.

-Students wishing to apply for the MS-ENGR (Product Design) degree will choose Engineering Master program and select the term "Fall 2015-2016."
+Students wishing to apply for the MS-ENGR (Product Design) degree will choose Engineering Master program and select the proper term.
 Save your selection and press next.
 On the following page, please make sure the Department Specialization is listed as Product Design.

-A completed application, as desribed above (including letters of recommendation, transcripts and GRE/TOEFL scores) must be received by the following dates:
+Application deadline: To start the program in Autumn 2017-2018 academic year, a completed application, as described above (including letters of recommendation, transcripts and GRE/TOEFL scores) must be received by December 6, 2016.